ARTenshi/robot_navigation/README.md

 roslaunch cartographer_toyota_hsr hsr_2d.launch
 ```

-Start the navigation with cartographer (i.e. using a dynamic map):
+Start the navigation with a cartographer (i.e. using a dynamic map):

 ```
 source ~/nav_ws/devel/setup.bash